Paul-Dempsey/pachde-CHEM/doc/index.md

 The user interface for modulation using voltage control works the same across all the CHEM modules.
 See [**CHEM Modulation**](./modulation.md#chem-modulation-voltage-control) for details on using CV with CHEM.

+If you're new to modular, and want to take advantage of the exciting possibilities for enhanced control of your instrument, take some time to learn about CV control and the vast variety of Rack modules for working with it.
+I'm not going to teach patching here, so join the communities.
+The forums are fully of knowledgable and helpful perople, and these communities are mostly free of the toxicity you find elsewhere on the internet.

 ## Themes

 **CHEM** is thoroughly themeable, and comes with the following themes, selectable by right click in the module menu.